Dipeshpal/Jarvis_AI/README.md

 ## 5. Future?

-Lots of possibilities, GUI, Integrate with GPT-3, support for android, IOT, Home Automation, APIs, as pip package etc.
+There are lots of possibilities like GUI, Integrate with GPT-3, support for android, IOT, Home Automation, APIs, as pip package etc.

 ### Todo list-

 5.1.
 More API features

 5.2.
-You tell me
+You can tell me

 ## FAQs for Contributors-
-1. What I can install?
+1. What can I install?

    Ans: You can install any library you want in your module, make sure it is opensource and compatible with win/linux/mac.

-2. Code format?
+2. What is the code format?

    Ans: Read the example above.
 And make sure your code is compatible with win/linux/mac.

 3. What should I not change?

    Ans: Existing code.

-4. Credits-
+4. Would I get credits?

    Ans: You will definitely get credit for your contribution.

-5. Note-
+5. **Important Note**-

-Ans: Once you created your module, test it with different environment (windows / linux).
+   Once you created your module, test it with different environment (windows / linux).
 Make sure the quality of code because your features will get added to the JarvisAI and publish as PyPi project.

 6. Help / Contact?

    Ans.
 Contact me on any of my social media or Email.

 ### **Let's make it big.**

 ***Feel free to use my code, don't forget to mention credit.
-All the contributors will get credits in this repo.***
+All the contributors will get credits in this repository.***